aredridel/recipes/Mains/Empanadas.md

 # Empanadas

-These empanadas use a [hot water pastry](../Breads/Empanada Dough.md), which is very forgiving and can be re-rolled quite a fwe times without becoming too tough.
+These empanadas use a [hot water pastry](../Breads/Empanada Dough.md), which is very forgiving and can be re-rolled quite a few times without becoming too tough.
 Way easier than cold water pastry.

 ## Beef and Raisin filling